Catherine Hoke

 In 2009, she resigned as CEO from the Prison Entrepreneurship Program after admitting to sexual relationships with formerly incarcerated students.
-In 2018, she resigned as CEO from Defy Ventures, also launched by Hoke, after further allegations of sexual harassment.
+In 2018, she resigned as CEO from Defy Ventures, also launched by Jackson, after further allegations of sexual harassment.

 In 2018, she released her book A Second Chance: For You, For Me and For the Rest of Us.

 Background

 Early life

-Hoke was born in Montreal, Quebec.
-After graduating from the University of California, Hoke later became the Director of Investment Development at American Securities Capital Partners in New York City.
+Jackson was born in Montreal, Quebec.
+After graduating from the University of California, she later became the Director of Investment Development at American Securities Capital Partners in New York City.